Our commitment to ethical practice

 Gem quality diamonds are either sold straight to diamond polishers referred to as Sight Holders or auctioned off.
 London, Moscow and Antwerp are the main centers for the purchase and trade of rough diamonds.

 Transforming rough stones into finished gems, comprises four steps: determining the optimal cut, cleaving or sawing to break the rough diamond into pieces, bruiting to give the diamond the desired shape and polishing the facets.
 Although cutting takes place in many countries across the world, circa 90% of all diamonds in terms of value are currently polished in India, mostly in the city of Surat.

 After stones have been cut, they are often certified by independent laboratories of which the Gemological Institute of America is the most well known institute.

-Polished diamonds get sold to manufacturers of jewellery, jewellery retailers or diamond dealers.
-Many jewellery retailers, especially those selling engagement rings, buy polished diamonds directly using their own or third party “setters” to set diamonds in manufactured jewellery.
+Polished diamonds get sold to manufacturers of jewelry, jewelry retailers or diamond dealers.
+Many jewelry retailers, especially those selling engagement rings, buy polished diamonds directly using their own or third party “setters” to set diamonds in manufactured jewelry.
 Antwerp, New York and Shanghai are important polished diamond sales centers and many major diamond players maintain a presence in these cities.
 But recently the site of sale is shifting closer to manufacturers in India as many Indian suppliers invested in their own sales and distribution channels.